 Ride of the Roughriders: Moved to Thursday

 Those interested in riding your bikes to Red River, spending the night and returning on Friday, then riding together to the Rodeo on Saturday and the Banquet on Saturday.
 Click above for link to the details.

 Saturday morning at Big Morris Lake the fishing derby will begin at 7:30.
 Show up to sign in.
 Free to kids.
 Adults pay $5.
 Prizes will be awarded.

 Old Timers Breakfast

 Gather for breakfast at the Furrs on Soncy on Saturday morning around 9 a.m.

 Registration & Rodeo Tickets

 Alumni can register at the Dipple Center between 10:30 and 2 p.m. on Saturday.
 Rodeo tickets can be picked up there as well.
-Assn. members get two free tickets.
+Assn. members get two free tickets and $5 for additional tickets.
 All others pay $10 apiece for tickets.

 Annual Meeting and Banquet

 Annual meeting will be held at the Cal Farely's Civic Center in Amarillo.
 Registration & Reception starts around 6 p.m.
 General meeting is at 6:45.
 Banquet and presentations at 7 p.m.
 Live Music by Young Country.
 Tickets ($15/adult, $8/child)